Submit Article

 What Were the Facts of This Case?

-In February 2023, Circles Life sought SearchAsia’s assistance to find a suitable candidate for the position of “Head of Legal”.
-SearchAsia responded by submitting the resume of an individual, referred to in the judgment as “Ms C”, for Circles Life’s consideration.
-This submission occurred on 10 March 2023.
-Circles Life then interviewed several candidates and decided to hire a different candidate, “Mr S”, who was not recommended by SearchAsia.
+In February 2023, the appellant requested the respondent’s assistance to find a suitable candidate for the position of “Head of Legal”.
+Pursuant to this request, on 10 March 2023, the respondent submitted the resume of an individual, referred to in the judgment as “Ms C”, for the appellant’s consideration.
+The appellant interviewed several candidates and ultimately decided to hire a different candidate, “Mr S”, who was not recommended by the respondent.

-However, on 30 October 2023, Circles Life changed course.
-It informed SearchAsia that it was reconsidering Ms C for the “Head of Legal” position and asked SearchAsia to enquire whether Ms C was still available to take up the position.
-Ms C confirmed that she was available.
-She then commenced employment with Circles Life on 1 October 2024.
-The dispute that followed focused on whether SearchAsia was entitled to a placement fee under the Terms of Service in respect of Ms C’s eventual employment.
+On 30 October 2023, the appellant informed the respondent that it was reconsidering Ms C for the “Head of Legal” position and asked whether Ms C was still available.
+Ms C confirmed she was available.
+She then commenced employment with the appellant on 1 October 2024.
+The dispute that followed concerned whether the respondent was entitled to a placement fee under the Terms of Service in respect of Ms C’s eventual employment.

 How Did the Court Analyse the Issues?

-The High Court began by emphasising the interpretive approach to contractual terms.
-The judge rejected a purely dictionary-based reading of “introduction” divorced from context.
-In Singapore contract law, the court seeks to ascertain the parties’ objective intentions by considering the text of the contract in its proper context.
-The judgment expressly relied on the Court of Appeal’s guidance in Sembcorp Marine Ltd v PPL Holdings Pte Ltd [2013] 4 SLR 193 at [72], where the Court of Appeal held that when interpreting a contract, the court may have regard to relevant context to place it in the best possible position to ascertain objective intentions.
+In reaching this approach, the court relied on the Court of Appeal’s guidance in Sembcorp Marine Ltd v PPL Holdings Pte Ltd [2013] 4 SLR 193 at [72].
+The principle drawn from that authority is that, when interpreting a contract, the court may have regard to relevant context to place it in the best position to ascertain the parties’ objective intentions.
+This contextual approach is particularly important where the wording is capable of more than one plausible meaning, as was the case with “introduction”.

 What Was the Outcome?